Employee Relations

 Informal Resolution

-Human Resources representatives may be contacted for informal discussion if the employee believes he or she cannot approach the supervisor with the problem.
-A Human Resources representative may meet with the employee, the supervisor, or both as may be appropriate, to assist in amicably resolving their differences.
-Human Resources will also provide information on matters of policy interpretation and use of the formal grievance procedure.
+Human Resources (HR) representatives may be contacted for informal discussion if the employee believes they cannot approach the supervisor or Supervising President’s Cabinet Member with the problem.
+An HR representative may meet with the employee, the supervisor, or both as may be appropriate, to assist in amicably resolving their differences.
+HR will also provide information on matters of policy interpretation and use of the formal grievance procedure.

 Definitions

-• Respondent: Person against whom the grievance is filed.
+• Respondent: Person against whom the grievance is made.

-The formal grievance process begins when a written, signed complaint is filed with the Director of Human Resources.
-The complaint must be filed within 10 working days of the occurrence that gave rise to the grievance or when the basis for the grievance became known or reasonably should have been known to the employee.
-The complaint must include the specific factual basis for the grievance.
+Step 3.
+Director of Human Resources: If the issue is not resolved to a mutually satisfactory settlement in Step 2, the employee should provide the Director of Human Resources with a written, signed complaint that includes specific factual basis for the grievance.
+The employee should provide the written complaint within ten (10) working days of the occurrence that gave rise to the grievance or when the basis for the grievance became known or reasonably should have been known to the employee.

 The purpose of the hearing is to afford the parties a meaningful opportunity to be heard before an impartial panel.